Idorobots/lambda-blog/lambda-blog/doc/docs/parser.md

 **λ-blog** uses a very simple scheme of content management - you supply paths to files containing your content, and tell how to process them by specifying a *parser*.

-A parser is simply a Clojure function that takes two arguments - the text contents of a file and parser configuration, and returns a data structure representing it.
+A parser is simply a Clojure function that takes two arguments - the text contents of a file and an additional configuration argument.
+Parsers return a data structure representing the file contents.
 The returned data structure can be arbitrary as long as your generation pipeline knows how to handle it.
 A sensible idea is to return a Clojure map containing processed file contents & some metadata.

 Here's a simple definition of such a parser: